htmelle-inc/htmelle-curriculum/working_prototypes/playing_card/README.md

 Now time to make a simple card.
 No tricks here.
 We just want a rectangle that is more tall than it is wide.
 Create a new `div` that will represent our card.
 You should place it within the background div that you made just previously.
 Set the width and height using classes `w-80` and `h-96`.
 If you want different dimensions of your card, feel free to play around with different [widths](https://tailwindcss.com/docs/width#fixed-widths) and [heights](https://tailwindcss.com/docs/height#fixed-heights).
 Finally, apply a background color to the card div, we used `bg-white`.

-Give your card a thick, black border with `border-8` and choose a dark [border color](https://tailwindcss.com/docs/border-color).
+Give your card a thick border with `border-8` and choose a dark [border color](https://tailwindcss.com/docs/border-color).
 We used `border-stone-800`.
 Finally, let's round those corners with `rounded-lg`.
 If you want sharper corners, play with other [rounded styles](https://tailwindcss.com/docs/border-radius#rounded-corners).

 ### Centering the card

 To center the card, we'll want to add classes to it's parent `div`.
-Add the class `flex` to turn it into a flexbox.
+We should add the class `flex` to the background `div`.
 Then add `justify-center` to center it horizontally.
 Add `items-center` to center it vertically.
 Done.

 > Check In: Make sure your card is centered in the screen before moving on.
 Ask a teaching assistant for help if you are stuck.